lblod/frontend-embeddable-notule-editor/README.md

 const container = document.getElementById('editorContainer');
 const editor = await renderEditor({
   element: container,
-  title: 'my editor' // optional, this will set the "title" attribute of the iframe
+  title: 'my editor', // optional, this will set the "title" attribute of the iframe
   width: '500px', // width attribute of the iframe
-  height: '300px', // height attribute of the iframe plugins = [], // array of plugin names (see below) options = {} // configuration object (see below)
+  height: '300px', // height attribute of the iframe
+  plugins: [], // array of plugin names (see below)
+  options: {} // configuration object (see below)
   })

 // the editor is now initialized and can be used